ProfButch/MultiRun/README.md

 Build and run one or more instances of your Unity game easily.

 ## Features
-* Build and Run up to 4 instances of your game with just one click! _(technically two clicks; menu then menu item.
+* Generate a Build then Run up to 4 instances of your game with just one click! _(technically two clicks; menu then menu item.
 It could be one keystroke though, if you made a shortcut for it, which you can do easily)_
 * A log file for each instance.
-* Add command line arguments for all instances.
+* Add command line arguments for each instance or all instances.
-* Add command line arguments per instance.
 * Create a build that runs the current scene first, without having to edit the build settings.
 * Automatically resize and position running instances (wihtout having to change player settings).
 * Automatically disable `Debug.Log`'s stack trace for instance logs.
-* View log contents directly in Unity (very very alpha, could be a fool's errand).
+* Watch instance logs directly in Unity (just the end though, Unity hates text).

 For a full list of Unity command line arguments see:  https://docs.unity3d.com/Manual/PlayerCommandLineArguments.html